-Retirement Board October 23, 2024 Page 2
+Retirement Board May 9, 2025 Page 2

 This report was prepared using assumptions adopted by the Board.
 All actuarial assumptions used in this report are reasonable for the purposes of this valuation.
 The combined effect of the assumptions is expected to have no significant bias (i.e., not significantly optimistic or pessimistic).
+All actuarial assumptions and methods used for funding purposes in the valuation follow the guidance in the applicable Actuarial Standards of Practice.

 This report was prepared by actuaries who have substantial experience valuing public employee retirement systems.
 To the best of our knowledge, this report is complete and accurate and the valuation was conducted in accordance with standards of practice prescribed by the Actuarial Standards Board in compliance with the applicable State statutes.
-Louise Gates and James Anderson are independent of the plan sponsor and are Members of the American Academy of Actuaries (MAAA) who meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinions contained herein.
+Louise M. Gates and Richard C. Koch Jr. are independent of the plan sponsor and are Members of the American Academy of Actuaries (MAAA) who meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinions contained herein.
 It is our opinion that the actuarial assumptions used for the valuation produce results which are reasonable.